Family barbet breeding

 Born on 08/08/11

-Thanks to it we were able to produce two-tone barbets.
+Thanks to her, we were able to produce bicolor Barbets.
 She's a real mother hen, very maternal.
-Always ready to help even if the puppies are not hers.
+Always ready to help, even if the puppies aren't hers.

 Santiago

-Born on 09/02/2021, andalready Junior World Champion., French Champion in compliance with the standard at 15 months....It's really the darling.
+Born on 02/09/2021, andalready Junior World Champion, French Champion of conformity to the standard at 15 months....He's really the darling.

 THE male of the family.